weaveworks/weave/site/operational-guide/concepts.md

 ### Observers

 Finally, an option is provided to start a peer as an _observer_.
-Such peers do not require neither a seed peer name list nor an initial peer count; instead they rely on the existence of other peers in the network which have been so configured.
+Such peers do not require a seed peer name list or an initial peer count; instead they rely on the existence of other peers in the network which have been so configured.
 When an observer needs address space, it asks for it from one of the peers which partook of the